Join The Club: BRICS Faces Rift Over Push For New Members - UrduPoint

 Analysts say when considering new members, South Africa, India and Brazil must balance a desire for ties with China and Russia against the risk of estranging a major trading partner in the United States.

-- Character and clout - Cobus van Staden, a senior researcher at the South African Institute of International Affairs, said even admitting less controversial members could greatly impact the profile and clout of BRICS.
+- Character and clout - Cobus van Staden, a senior researcher at the South African Institute of International Affairs (SAIIA), said even admitting less controversial members could greatly impact the profile and clout of BRICS.

 "For example if Saudi Arabia joins, that would also kind of bring some additional geopolitical weight to the bloc," he said.